You are here

 - was receiving a disability compensation payment (formerly known as disability pension),

 is entitled, in respect of the period of 12 weeks after the deceased veteran's death, to payment at:

-- the rate at which the disability pension would have been payable to the deceased veteran, if the veteran had not died, on the first available pension pay day after the Commission becomes aware of the death, or
+- the rate at which the disability compensation payment would have been payable to the deceased veteran, if the veteran had not died, on the first available pension pay day after the Commission becomes aware of the death, or

 - the general rate in force on the pension pay day,

 whichever is lower.
 Refer to subsection 98A of the VEA for the full definition.

 The veterans supplement was introduced on 20 September 2009 as part of the Government's Secure and Sustainable Pension Reform package.
 It is a fortnightly payment that replaces pharmaceutical allowance and/or telephone allowance for compensation recipients who are not in receipt of an income support supplement.
 There are two rates, the veterans supplement low rate and the veterans supplement high rate.
 The low rate replaces one of the allowances and the high rate replaces both.
 The low rate is indexed every January to the Consumer Price Index (CPI).
 The high rate is always twice the amount of the low rate.

 The purpose of attendant allowance is to assist eligible Veterans, Members of the Forces, or a Member of a Peacekeeping Force with the cost of an attendant to help with such things as feeding, bathing, dressing and other activities of daily living.
 The allowance is paid to the veteran and not the attendant.

 To be eligible for attendant allowance the person must be in receipt of a Disability Compensation Payment for Incapacity for a war-caused or defence-caused injury or Disease that severely affects a persons' ability to care for themselves.
 Attendant allowance is payable at a higher or a lower rate depending on the type of Injury or disease accepted under the Veterans' Entitlements Act.